 - grid connected inverters

-At the end of the course participants will be able to connect renewable energy technologies to the power grid according to industry guidelines and approved safety standards.
+- Upon completion of this course, participants will be able to connect renewable energy technologies to the power grid according to industry guidelines and approved safety standards.

-Participants can then present their statement of attainment to the Clean Energy Council (formerly Business Council for Sustainable Energy (BCSE) to apply for accreditation.
+- Participants can then present this to the Clean Energy Council (formerly Business Council for Sustainable Energy (BCSE) to apply for accreditation.